Historic Hangars, Helicopters, Planes & A Tower

 Senator Daniel Inoye

 Much of the credit of creating an aviation museum at Ford Island goes to Hawaii’s Senator Daniel Inouye.
-Senator Inouye had been an elected representative of the state of Hawaii working in Washington D.C. for 58 years (before Hawaii was a state!)
-He died in 2012 at the age of 88.
+Senator Inouye had been an elected representative of the state of Hawaii working in Washington D.C. for 58 years (before Hawaii was a state) He died in 2012 at the age of 88.
 He was a staunch supporter of honoring the servicemen who fought in World War II and he had good reason to be.
 He was one of them!
 Inouye was an aid station volunteer during the Pearl Harbor attack and went on to fight in Italy in the infamous 442 Regiment were he lost his right arm.
 He received the Medal of Honor for his heroic battlefield actions.

 During his time as a senator he brought in funding for the Arizona Memorial in the 1960’s and was instrumental in championing the rebuilding and rebirth of Ford Island in 1999.
 The first section of the museum, hangar 37, opened in 2006 and features a variety of aircraft exhibits with many relating directly to the attack on Pearl Harbor.
 Hangar 79 features jet aircraft and the building shows bullet hole damage from the 1941 attack.

 The island is about 1.4 miles long and just under 1 mile wide with a surface area of roughly 400 acres and is separated by a 1/2 mile wide lagoon around it that makes up the harbor.
 Itʻs flat central area was a primary airfield for the army at the time.
 It is most famously known as the central target for the Japanese attack in 1941 because of the mooring quays for battleships on the East side.
-Today houses several important WW2 memorials and museums including the Battleship Missouri, Utah Memorial, Oklahoma Memorial, and the Pearl Harbor Aviation Museum.
+Today houses several important WW2 memorials and museums including the Battleship Missouri, the USS Utah Memorial, the USS Oklahoma Memorial, and the Pearl Harbor Aviation Museum.